happiness133-python/EnergyConsumption/README.md

 - **15-Day Forecast**: Provides a natural gas consumption forecast for the next 15 days.
 - **Weather Data Analysis**: Utilizes weather data from the previous year to make predictions.
 - **Data-Driven Insights**: Offers valuable insights to help optimize natural gas usage and improve energy efficiency.
+- **Models**: The model uses both Linear Regression and XGBoost models for comparison.

 ## Installation